christos dot tsigkanos at tuwien dot ac dot at

 Christos Tsigkanos, Liliana Pasquale, Carlo Ghezzi and Bashar Nuseibeh

-in IEEE Transactions on Dependable and Secure Computing (to appear), 2016.
+in IEEE Transactions on Dependable and Secure Computing, 2016.